LINDGRENBA/cider-town-part2/README.md

 ## Setup / Installation

-* open a text editory, such as Visual Studio Code
+* Open a text editor, such as Visual Studio Code
-* open the terminal using `cmd + shift + ~` on mac or `ctrl + shift + ~`
+* Open the terminal using `cmd + shift + ~` on Mac or `ctrl + shift + ~` on Windows
-* in the terminal, clone the repository `git clone REPOLINK`
+* In the terminal, clone the repository `git clone https://github.com/LINDGRENBA/cider-town.git`
-* navigate into the directory `cd cider-town`
+* Navigate into the directory by entering `cd cider-town` into the terminal
-* enter the following commapnd into the terminal `npm install --save-exact react-scripts@3.2.0`
+* Enter the following command into the terminal `npm install --save-exact react-scripts@3.2.0`
-* start the project by running the following command in the terminal `npm start`
+* Start the project by running the following command in the terminal `npm start`
-* the project should open in the browser
+* The project should open in the browser

 ## User Stories